Alex9295/scramble_game/README.md

 ## 🎮 How to Play:
 Welcome to the Word Scramble Game!
-Scrambled word: rgapomminr
+Scrambled word: lgpomirarnm

 Guess the word (or type 'exit' to quit): programming Correct!
 You guessed it!

 Do you want to play again? (yes/no): yes

-Scrambled word: otincbni
+Scrambled word: nfuticno
-Guess the word: bitcoin
-Correct!
+Guess the word (or type 'exit' to quit): function Correct!
 You guessed it!